Hybrid identity and directory synchronization for Office 365

 - The ability to add users to and remove users from Office 365 service offerings.
 This requires the following:

 - Two-way synchronization must be configured during directory synchronization setup.
 By default, directory synchronization tools write directory information only to the cloud.
-When you configure two-way synchronization, you enable write-back functionality so that a limited number of object attributes are copied from the cloud, and then written them back to your local Active Directory.
+When you configure two-way synchronization, you enable write-back functionality so that a limited number of object attributes are copied from the cloud, and then written them back to your local AD DS.
 Write-back is also referred to as Exchange hybrid mode.

 - An on-premises Exchange hybrid deployment